 Provident Fund An additional 10% of each full-time employees' salary is put into a provident fund to help them save for retirement.

-Daily Lunches Beauty for Ashes Nepal believes in taking care of our employees.
-We provide lunches on a daily basis.
+Daily Lunches At Beauty For Ashes Nepal, we believe in taking care of our employees.
+Therefore, we provide lunches on a daily basis.

 Local Sourcing We believe in supporting local businesses.
 We source as many raw materials as possible from the local shops in Nepal.